-- c) At the stop point of each special stage: - two (minimum) 4 kg fire extinguishers with operator(s).
+c) At the stop point of each special stage:

+- two (minimum) 4 kg fire extinguishers with operator(s).
+Particular measures for the WRC:

 A fire fighting vehicle will be situated at the end of the special stage when the stage is longer than 35 km.